By John Ruskin

 Subjects: Literary texts

 The influence of John Ruskin (1819–1900), both on his own time and on artistic and social developments in the twentieth century, cannot be over-stated.
 He changed Victorian perceptions of art, and was the main influence behind 'Gothic revival' architecture.
 As a social critic, he argued for the improvement of the condition of the poor, and against the increasing mechanisation of work in factories, which he believed was dull and soul-destroying.
 The thirty-nine volumes of the Library Edition of his works, published between 1903 and 1912, are themselves a remarkable achievement, in which his books and essays - almost all highly illustrated - are given a biographical and critical context in extended introductory essays and in the 'Minor Ruskiniana' - extracts from letters, articles and reminiscences both by and about Ruskin.
-This thirtieth volume contains writings on the Guild of St George and the Ruskin Museum.
+This thirty-sixth volume contains Volume 1 of Ruskin's letters, covering the years 1827–1869.

 No references available.